Coronavirus: The Swiss Cheese Strategy

 When they do, you want to prevent them from meeting other people.
 The more people remain in their social bubbles, the more the infections will be prevented from traveling and infecting people from other bubbles.

-Measures that promote bubbles go from the least aggressive, such as limits to the size of crowds, all the way to total lockdowns: closures of the economy that require every family to remain in their bubble.
+Measures that promote social distancing go from the least aggressive, such as limits to the size of crowds, all the way to total lockdowns: closures of the economy that require every family to remain in their bubble.

 Other measures include curfews, limits to the number of people that businesses allow at the same time, staggered operation hours, bans of certain types of gatherings, business closures…